KÜHL Stretch Voyagr Women’s Rain Jacket Review

 How the Women’s KÜHL Stretch Voyagr Fits

-I went with a large and the fit is spot on—roomy enough to layer without feeling like a marshmallow.
+I went with a large and the fit is spot on, roomy enough to layer without feeling like a marshmallow.
 For me, the hips are where this jacket really shines.
 Way too often, outdoor clothing doesn’t feel like it’s actually made for women, but that’s not an issue here.
 It sits comfortably without pulling or riding up which is a huge win in my books.

 I’ve taken it snowshoeing with a wool base layer and fleece mid-layer, and I still had plenty of room to move.
-And one of my absolute favorite things (that I may have already mentioned) is that it covers my butt.
+And one of my absolute favourite things (that I may have already mentioned) is that it covers my butt.
 That’s non-negotiable for me.
 Plus, I love that I don’t have to constantly tug it down for extra coverage.

 The adjustable cuffs, waist cinch, and hood are awesome, too.
 I can tighten the hood to keep it secure on windy days and tweak the waist for a snugger fit or a bit more shape.
 It’s the little details that make a big difference!